 We have always welcomed essential access for health care professionals and urgent suppliers.
 These visits are strictly monitored and controlled.

 Are you still admitting residents to homes?

 We have admitted new residents throughout the pandemic.
-These have been carefully controlled and are now subject to fresh government direction.
+These admissions have been carefully controlled and are subject to government direction.
 As you would expect each admission follows careful assessment of needs by applying additional screening to our normal thorough admission assessment.
 This includes a test for COVID-19 indicating that the person is no longer positive and/or is asymptomatic.
-Following guidance, anyone being newly admitted to a home will be supported and asked to stay in their own room for at least 14 days as a precautionary measure.
+Following guidance, anyone being newly admitted to a home will be routinely tested and supported.
+They will asked to stay in their own room for 14 days as a precautionary measure.
 Family members will be encouraged to assist during the settling in period by use of the “essential care giver” status.